 How Can I Find Out More About IPAF Training Courses?

-You can see other frequently asked questions about IPAF such as “What is the legal requirement for training in Europe?” here.
+You may also wish to see other frequently asked questions about IPAF such as “What is the legal requirement for training in Europe?”

 Is a PASMA Card Different from an IPAF Card?